syncfusion-content/blazor-docs/blazor/diagram/layout/automatic-layout.md

 * Symmetric layout
 * Complex hierarchical tree layout

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/layout/automatic-layout)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## See also